-My research primarily focuses on the following three areas: (1) Augmented and Mixed Reality, (2) Multimodal Interaction, and (3) Tangible User Interfaces.
+My research primarily focuses on the following three areas: (1) Augmented and Virtual Reality, (2) Multimodal Interaction, and (3) Tangible User Interfaces.
 All three of them were employed in different application areas, such as assistance systems for vulnerable road users and car drivers, evaluation environments for cyclists, remote communication between colleagues and family members, children’s education, and locomotion in Virtual Reality environments.

-Augmented and Mixed Reality
+Augmented and Virtual Reality

 Using augmented and mixed reality interfaces I worked on reducing motion sickness for cyclists in Virtual Reality (VR) bicycle simulators, contributed a new evaluation method for vulnerable road users, e.g., e-Scooter riders and cyclists, using Augmented Reality (AR) simulation, children’s education, and locomotion in Virtual Reality environments.
 In the project about Virtual Reality bicycle simulators, we looked into bicycle steering methods and external countermeasures and their effect on the motion sickness while cycling in VR.
 We compared handlebar, HMD, and upper-body steering methods and three countermeasures to reduce VR sickness: (1) airflow, (2) dynamic field-of-view restriction, and (c) two-sided head-mounted vibrotactile feedback (Figure upper row).
 As for the AR simulation for cyclists, I developed the AR simulation for cyclists, in which they could experience real cycling on a real bicycle while wearing AR glasses in a safe manner (Figure, lower row, left).
 Additionally, we investigated teleportation methods in virtual 3D spaces that facilitate quick and precise way of finding targets without causing motion sickness.
 The idea was to enable teleportation to any point in virtual environments in the most efficient way.
 Figure (lower row, middle) shows a participant’s attempt to teleport to a target above his head.
 Finally, we looked into ways to introduce children to VR technology by combining touch input and tangible user interfaces, in which they could create virtual worlds without programming (Figure, lower row, right).